Anvi98/word_similarities/README.md

 ### Task requirements

 - This task does require very few libraries.
-There are: Numpy, NLTK and spacy.
-But the code also needs to be runned in a virtual environment.
+There are Numpy, NLTK, and Spacy.
+But the code also needs to be run in a virtual environment.
 Just create one and install the required packages via:
 ```
 pip3 install -r requirements.txt